tehpsalmist/ng-tailwindcss/readme.md

     ```
     scripts: {
-      "prestart": "ng-tailwindcss build",
+      "prestart": "ngtw build",
-      "start": "ng serve & ng-tailwindcss watch",
+      "start": "ng serve & ngtw watch",
-      "build": "ng-tailwindcss build && ng build"
+      "build": "ngtw build && ng build"
     }
     ```

-    or simply run `ng-tailwindcss scripts` to have these adjustments made automatically in your `package.json`.
+    or simply run `ngtw scripts` to have these adjustments made automatically in your `package.json`.

     Now using `npm start` for your development server will ensure your tailwind files are being watched and built with your project, and you can still rely on the angular-cli for everything else (no `ng eject`! yay!).